briansimiyuj/doctor-appointment-app/README.md

     3. Create a Modal Body component and mount it on the Schedule Appointment Modal component and wrap it with DatePickerProvider and ScheduleAppointmentProvider.
 Wrap the DatePickerProvider and ScheduleAppointmentProvider components with a DateTimeProvider
       a.
 Mount the DatePicker and TimePicker components on the Modal Body component
       b.
 Create a ScheduleConsultationTypeSelector component and mount it on the Modal Body component.
 It will similar to ConsultationTypeSelector on Reschedule Appointment Modal
+      c.
+Create a ConfirmationCheckbox component and mount it on the Modal Body component.
+It will be similar to the ConfirmationCheckbox on Reschedule Appointment Modal

 ### Settings Context